Renault Megane E-Tech Review 2024

 The Renault Megane E-Tech has been tested by independent experts Euro NCAP and awarded a full five stars for safety - a marked improvement over the Renault Zoe electric city car.
 That means it's fundamentally a very safe car to travel in should the worst happen, while there's also a long list of standard driver-assistance technology on hand to reduce the chances of a collision in the first place.

 One such system is the automatic emergency braking feature, which uses cameras and sensors to monitor your surroundings.
-If it detects sharp braking from another vehicle, pedestrians crossing the road or a cycling cutting in front of you, it'll alert the driver and apply the brakes if necessary.
+If it detects sharp braking from another vehicle, pedestrians crossing the road or a cyclist cutting in front of you, it'll alert the driver and apply the brakes if necessary.

 Other highlights of the Megane E-Tech's safety systems include a driver drowsiness alert feature, which tells you when it's time to take a break, while a distance warning alert notifies you when you're too close to the car in front.
+Lane keep assist is standard across the range too, but Renault now usefully allows drivers to set their safety system preferences via the touchscreen, and then select those preferences with a button press each time they get in the car - rather than having to dive into the touchscreen and turn things off individually every journey.

 Charging times: How much does it cost to charge the Renault Megane E-Tech?